15 Best NFT Projects for 2023

 Proof Collective, a company co-founded by Kevin Rose and Justin Mezzell, developed Moonbirds.
 The company created the collection with utility and community in mind.
 Each Moonbird acts as a key to exclusive events, meetups and upcoming projects.

 This collection of more than 10,000 NFTs features cartoon owls with different traits that make them unique.
 Some pieces in the collection even feature skeleton owls and robotic owls.
+The tokens are PFP, or profile picture, NFTs, so purchasing one gives you a thumbnail image you can display on your social media profiles.

 4. Women Rise